Online Posterior Sampling with a Diffusion Prior: Setting

 \emph{Generalized linear models (GLMs)} \citep{mccullagh89generalized} extend linear models (\cref{sec:linear model}) to non-linear monotone \emph{mean functions} $g$ in \eqref{eq:observation model}.
 For instance, in logistic regression, $g(u) = 1 / (1 + \exp[- u])$ is a sigmoid.
 The likelihood of observations in GLMs has the following form \citep{kveton20randomized}.

 \begin{assumption} Let $h = \set{(\phi_\ell, y_\ell)}_{\ell \in [N]}$ be a history of $N$ observations under mean function $g$ and the corresponding noise.
-Then $\log p(h \mid \theta_*) \propto \sum_{\ell = 1}^N y_\ell \phi_\ell\T \theta_* - b(\phi_\ell\T \theta_*) + c(y_\ell)$, where $c$ is a real function, and $b$ is a function whose derivative is the mean function, $\dot{b} = g$. \end{assumption}
+Then $\log p(h \mid \theta_*) \propto \sum_{\ell = 1}^N y_\ell \phi_\ell\T \theta_* - b(\phi_\ell\T \theta_*) + c(y_\ell)$, where $c$ is a real function and $b$ is a function whose derivative is the mean function, $\dot{b} = g$. \end{assumption}

 The posterior distribution of $\theta_*$ in GLMs does not have a closed form in general \citep{bishop06pattern}.
 Therefore, it is often approximated by the \emph{Laplace approximation}.
 Let the prior distribution of the model parameter be $p(\theta_*) = \cN(\theta_*; \theta_0, \Sigma_0)$, as in \cref{sec:linear model}.
 Then the Laplace approximation is $\cN(\hat{\theta}, \hat{\Sigma})$, where $\hat{\theta}$ is the \emph{maximum a posteriori (MAP) estimate} of $\theta_*$ and $\hat{\Sigma}$ is the corresponding covariance.
+Note that the Laplace approximation can be applied to non-Gaussian priors.

-The MAP estimate $\hat{\theta}$ can be obtained by \emph{iteratively reweighted least squares (IRLS)} \citep{wolke88iteratively}, which we present in \cref{alg:irls}. \irls is an iterative method where the MAP estimate $\hat{\theta}$ is updated (line 5) until convergence.
-This is guaranteed under mild conditions due to the convexity of the problem.
-In the updates, $\dot{g}$ is the derivative of the mean function and the pseudo-observation $z_\ell$ (line 4) plays the role of the observation $y_\ell$ in the empirical mean $\bar{\theta}$.
-The IRLS solution has a similar structure to \eqref{eq:linear posterior}.
-Specifically, $\cN(\hat{\theta}, \hat{\Sigma})$ is a product of two multivariate Gaussians, representing the prior knowledge about $\theta_*$ and empirical evidence.
+The MAP estimate $\hat{\theta}$ can be obtained by \emph{iteratively reweighted least squares (IRLS)} \citep{wolke88iteratively}, which we present in \cref{alg:irls}. \irls is a Newton-type algorithm that computes $\hat{\theta}$ iteratively (lines 6 and 7).
+It converges to the optimal solution due to the strong convexity of the problem.
+The solution has a similar structure to \eqref{eq:linear posterior}.
+That is, $\cN(\hat{\theta}, \hat{\Sigma})$ is a product of two multivariate Gaussians, representing prior knowledge about $\theta_*$ and empirical evidence.
+The new quantities in GLMs are the derivative of the mean function $\dot{g}$ and pseudo-observations $z_\ell$ (line 5), which play the role of observations $y_\ell$ in \cref{sec:linear model}.